joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/sorting-algorithms/lesson-notes/README.md

 For the pre-lesson, you were asked to sort an array of numbers.
 You were given a lot of extra code to sort through and think about/try to ignore.
 This typically makes solving a problem much harder.

 When you are working on a project with a lot of other code/features/complications it is easy to get lost in the code.
 Implementing a new feature can feel overwhelming and complicated.

-You always have a choice of creating a little coding sandbox, you can do this on codepen, with create-react-app to quickly start a new project or with plain JavaScript.
+You always have a choice of creating a little coding sandbox, you can do this with just plain js/html/css files on your computer, on codepen, or with create-react-app to quickly start a new project.

 You can also create a git repo and then create multiple branches to try different solutions out without worrying you will lose progress as you try new ideas.